vvworm/livepreview_wysi/readme.md

-Client side live preview for Gollum with syntax highlighting.
+Client side live preview of Markdown for Gollum with syntax highlighting.

 [Click for demo](http://bootstraponline.github.com/livepreview/)